bellxalli/truffula/notes.md

 In the App.java, you will be able to choose from a variety of different options, such as whether to show hidden files, whether you will use your colored output that you will make in ColorPrinter (in wave 1), and it will help you choose the root directory that will be the starting point for the tree you will print.

 ## ConsoleColor.java
-The consoleColor.java is an enum which holds unchangable values that can be used in other methods and functions throughout the program.
-This emun holds colors as variables and methods that will be used in colorPrinter.java
+The consoleColor.java is an enum which holds unchangeable values that can be used in other methods and functions throughout the program.
+This enum holds colors as variables and methods that will be used in colorPrinter.java
 ## ColorPrinter.java / ColorPrinterTest.java

 In ColorPrinter.java, you implement a method that will result in your terminal output being the color you specify.
 It is a utility class that uses the ConsoleColor enum, which is then tested by ColorPrinterTest.java.
 The test file will have tests that will need to be implemented, but there is a test within the file already that can be used as an example.